felixchenfy/Voice_Control_Turtlebot--Masters_Final/README.md

 In 2019/06, I took the above demo video.
 The project's repo is [here](https://github.com/felixchenfy/Command_Robot_to_Move).
 However, the code is in a mess and is hardware dependent, which I do not recommend reading.

-In 2019/10~2019/12, I divided this big project into 4 separate ROS package and refactored the code.
+In 2019/10~2019/12, I divided this big project into 4 separate ROS packages and refactored the code.
 Each package uses ROS topics/services as interface, and is self-contained.
 See below.
 (But I haven't combined them to create another video demo.)

 # Four ROS Packages